 Over several millions of years ago, there was a huge number of species evolved on this planet and to make the research easier, different scientist worked on the classification based on the fundamental assumption.
 Initially, the classification was started by differentiating living and nonliving things.
 Based on the certain features, similarity and dissimilarity the biological classification began among the living organisms.

 According to the history of biological classification, Aristotle, a Greek philosopher classified different animals based on the habitat, characteristics and lot more.
-Later, Swedish botanist, Carolus Linnaeus introduced Taxonomic Hierarchy Categories which still followed today.
+Later, Swedish botanist, Carolus Linnaeus introduced Taxonomic Hierarchy Categories during the 18th Century, and his system of classification is still followed today globally.

 Here, let us know more about Taxonomy and its Hierarchy In Biological Classification